couchbase/platform/cbcrypto/EncryptedFileFormat.md

 should choose a reasonable chunk size keeping in mind that the process decrypting the chunk should keep the entire chunk in memory.

-Each chunk use the filename (without path) and file offset as associated data (AD) generated on the following format:
+Each chunk use the content of the header and file offset as associated data (AD) generated on the following format:

-    filename:offset

-Example:

-    myfile.cef:123456
+    <header>offset

+The offset is added as a 64 bit integer in network byte order.